 Everyone has their idea of a perfect romantic getaway.
 If you or your partner’s idea of bliss is casting a lure, we have the ULTIMATE trip for you – Heenan Lake in Alpine County.
 This 135-acre wild trout fishery is only open from September 1st through November 30th.
 Why go?
 It’s legendary for producing HUGE Lahontan Cutthroats up to 30” in length with the average being 16” to 20”.
 Combine it with taking in the fall foliage and a cozy cabin in Markleeville, and you may never want to go home.

 Wear An Epic Halloween Couples Costume

 For those couples that need to let out their wild side, look no further than the Freaker’s Ball.
-In its 41st year (you read that right… 41 years!), it’s the ultimate way to mingle with the creatures of the night and enjoy Halloween.
+Running 4+ decades strong (yes, we did mean over 40 years), it’s the ultimate way to mingle with the creatures of the night and enjoy Halloween.
 Named after the 1972 song written by Dr. Hook & the Medicine Show “Freakin at the Freakers Ball”, this event is perfect for those wanting to see a wild four-ring costume circus extravaganza.
 AND, you can get rewarded for creating the most Epic Halloween Couples Costume by winning the $10,000 costume contest!

 Take In The Stars

 One positive thing about the nights getting longer is that you can spend time gazing at the heavens above.
 With the closest major metropolitan city miles away, Yosemite National Park provides the ultimate destination to take in the constellations.
 Spend the day exploring the attractions in the park, and once the sun sets, enjoy looking at the millions of twinkling stars.